david-cortes/cmfrec/README.md

 ```
 brew install libomp
 ```
-And then reinstall this package: `pip install --force-reinstall recometrics`.
+And then reinstall this package: `pip install --force-reinstall cmfrec`.

 ** *